 A note for students who currently hold prenatal yoga passes:

-If you sign up for a class through Be One Yoga Studio’s MindBody system and are not able to attend, you must cancel your reservation by NOON on the Wednesday of class or by 6 pm on the Friday before the Saturday class, or the class will be deducted from your pass or drop in class that you paid for.
+If you sign up for a class through Be One Yoga Studio’s MindBody system and are not able to attend, you must cancel your reservation by 6 pm on the Friday before the Saturday class, or the class will be deducted from your pass or drop in class that you paid for.

 Please also note that passes and drop in class purchases are not refundable or transferable.
 If you deliver your baby before your pass expires and before you are able to use up your classes, you will have 6 months (after your baby is born) to apply your remaining classes to Hot Hatha, Vinyasa or Yin classes offered at the studio.